 Angela Parker is a Co-founder and President of Realized Worth.
 Realized Worth is a global consultancy focused on the design and implementation of employee volunteer programs with wide range of clients including Apple, Microsoft, Abbott Labs, At&t, McDonald’s, AstraZenenca, and others.
 Prior to launching Realized Worth, Angela managed long-term volunteers at non-profit organizations, worked with at-risk youth and children, and led groups in disaster relief efforts.
 With an additional background in communications, Angela writes for various publications on the topics of engaging employees in volunteering, entrepreneurship, and employee engagement.With an additional background in communications, Angela writes for various publications on the topics of engaging employees in volunteering, entrepreneurship, and employee engagement.

-Greg Rose is a student at Chicago Theological Seminary pursuing a Master of Arts degree.
-He came to theological studies after more than 25 years in the corporate world, and prior to that obtained his MBA from Northwestern University.
 An Eagle Scout, Greg has loved the outdoors since his parents first took him camping in the Colorado Rockies when he was only two months old.
 His favorite places for adventure include the Rocky Mountains and the southern Utah desert.
-With Chicago as his home though, he also enjoys nearby escapes to Wisconsin, Michigan, and Indiana.
-In addition to serving on the board of Renewal in the Wilderness, Greg is on the board of Lakeview Pantry, one of Chicago’s largest food pantries.
+After more than 25 years in the corporate world, Greg stepped away to pursue theological studies and training to become a spiritual director.
+In addition to serving on the board of Renewal in the Wilderness, Greg is on the board of Lakeview Pantry, and Chicago Theological Seminary.
 Greg believes that it is vital for each of us to periodically take time to separate ourselves from our normal, typically hectic routines, in order that we might be able to gain some perspective on our lives while being renewed and restored.
 Not surprisingly, Greg feels that the best place for renewal is in the wilderness.

 Rev. Susan Brooks Thistlethwaite, Ph.D.